btcid/indodax-official-api-docs/Private-RestAPI.md

 > - You may experienced under filled order if using `idr` parameter when create buy order.
 To solve this problems, simply send `btc` instead `idr` and use `order_type : "limit"`.
 > - Now you can create buy limit order using coin (eg: `btc`) as amount.
 > - Now you can use `order_type : "market"` to create market order.
-> - You can try the new version in https://demo-indodax.com
+> - You can try the new API version by creating account in https://demo-indodax.com.
+You will receive balances for some currencies, approximately 1 minute after successfully sign-up.
 >
 > ℹ️ **Information**
 >